rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 GitHub Pages now [forces `https://` for new sites](https://help.github.com/articles/securing-your-github-pages-site-with-https/) so be mindful of that when setting your URL to avoid mixed-content warnings.

-**Note:** Jekyll 3.3 overrides this value with `url: http://localhost:4000` when running `jekyll serve` locally in development.
+**备注：** Jekyll 3.3 overrides this value with `url: http://localhost:4000` when running `jekyll serve` locally in development.
 If you want to avoid this behavior set `JEKYLL_ENV=production` to [force the environment](https://jekyllrb.com/docs/configuration/environments/) to production.
 {: .notice--warning}

 ### 站点基础 URL